Can I Swim in a Cloudy Pool? Safety Risks & Quick Fixes

 - Clean your filter thoroughly and ensure proper operation

-- Add clarifier according to package directions (typically 1 oz per 5,000 gallons)
+- Add clarifier according to package directions (example dosages vary, often around 1 oz per 5,000 gallons)

 - Run pump continuously for at least 24 hours